DannyCanCode/3mg-retail-est-d86cbb7d/README.md

 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?

-This project is built with .

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/9dfb42fe-c594-42dd-83cb-bf701ca56a8f) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?